jremmurd/ignite-bundle/docs/Configuration.md

           presence:                                           # max 100 users (Pusher driver only)
             - name: user
-              useSlugForJS: false                             # whether the parameters should be included in the js channel variable names: 'user' vs. 'user_12345'
+              use_slug_for_js: false                          # whether the parameters should be included in the js channel variable names: 'user' vs. 'user_12345'
               parameters:
                 - id
               authenticator: ignite.authenticator.user